AninditaBasu/AninditaBasu/docs/index-apis.rst

 Here's a list of the Internet Archive APIs, tools, and services.

 .. csv-table::
-   :header: "Name", "Description", "Available as", "Sandbox", "Tutorials"
+   :header: "Name", "Description", "Available as", "Interactive documentation", "Tutorials"
    :widths: 15, 30, 15, 20, 20

    :doc:`metadata-schema/index`, "Metadata is used for locating and viewing information.", "XML", "N/A", ""